Access token and SSH keys

 9. Click the Generate token button.

-10. Make sure to copy the token because you won’t be able to see it again.
+10. Copy the token immediately.
+You won’t be able to see it again after you leave the page.

 Source: https://webkul.com/blog/github-push-with-two-factor-authentication/